 Graduates from the Neighborhood Leadership Academy are prepared for appointments to official City boards and commissions and are ready to serve if asked to work with City staff and Council on ad-hoc committees focusing on special issues and topics, and on community events.

-Past graduates have reported that they leave better informed and prepared to participate in community boards and commissions and neighborhood associations.
+Past graduates have reported that they leave better informed about the City organization, functions and services.
+They also report they are prepared to participate in neighborhood associations as well as community boards and commissions.

 NLA also prepares individuals to serve in elected City offices.
-Current Councilmembers Edward Thomas and Jacob Miller, for examples, are NLA graduates.
+Current councilmembers Edward Thomas and Jacob Miller are NLA graduates.

 For additional information on the Neighborhood Leadership Academy or questions regarding the application, call City of Yuma Neighborhood Services at 928-373-5187.